RAChambers/SimpleCalculator/README.md

 # Calculator
-calculator created with Java to do general computations.
+Calculator application created with Java to do general computations.